rdrdr/hamcrest/README.md

 Installation:
 ========

-To install, run `make` from the same directory as this `README.md` file.
+To install, run `make install` from the same directory as this `README.md` file.

 Packages